bww/psctl/README.md

 # Process Control
 This is a simple process management tool.
 It runs processes as an interdependent graph.

-You can think of it as being like [Docker Compose](https://docs.docker.com/compose/) but for commands instead of containers.
-Or like [Foreman](https://ddollar.github.io/foreman/) with support for dependencies and availability checks.
+You can think of Process Control as being like [Docker Compose](https://docs.docker.com/compose/) but for commands instead of containers.
+Or like [Foreman](https://ddollar.github.io/foreman/) but with support for process dependencies and availability checks.

 <hr>